-Creation of the District and the implementation of the projects in its Plan will promote the orderly development of the City by providing appropriate financial incentives for private development projects.
+Creation of the District and the implementation of the projects in its Plan will promote the orderly development of the City by eliminating blighted areas and [providing appropriate financial incentives for private development projects].
 Through use of tax increment financing, the City can attract new investment that results in increased tax base.
 Development will occur in an orderly fashion in accordance with approved plans so that the Projects will be compatible with adjacent land uses.
-Development of new uses in the District will add to the tax base and will generate positive secondary impacts in the community such as increased employment opportunities and commercial development.
+Development of new uses in the District will add to the tax base and will generate positive secondary impacts in the community such as increased employment opportunities and housing opportunities.